appler1009/vscode-json-prettify/README.md

 1. Open Visual Studio Code
 2. Go to the Extensions view (Ctrl+Shift+X or Cmd+Shift+X on macOS)
-3. Search for "Pretty JSON"
+3. Search for "Pretty JSON Preview"
 4. Click Install

 Alternatively, you can download the .vsix file from the releases page and install it manually.

 ## Requirements

-This extension requires Visual Studio Code version 1.93.0 or higher.
+This extension requires Visual Studio Code version 1.60.0 or higher.

 ## Known Issues